All Episodes

 They're on the dole and watching the poll.

-Welfare recipients took out cash at bars, liquor stores, X-rated video shops, hookah parlors, even strip clubs, Where they presumably spent their taxpayer money on lap dances rather than diapers, according to a New York Post investigation.
+Welfare recipients took out cash at bars, liquor stores, X-rated video shops, hookah parlors, even strip clubs where they presumably spent their taxpayer money on lap dances rather than diapers, according to a New York Post investigation.

-EBT records, electronic benefit transferred, debit cards.
+A database of 200 million EBT records, electronic benefit transferred, debit cards.

-Obtained by the Post through a freedom of information request showed that welfare recipients using the debit cards to make dozens of cash withdrawals at ATM's inside Hanks Saloon in Brooklyn, the Blue Door Video Porn Shop in the East Village, the Anchor, which is a sleek Soho Lounge, the Patriot Saloon in Tribeca, and Drinks Galore, liquor distributor in the Bronx.
+the Blue Door video porn shop in the East Village, the Anchor, which is a sleek Soho Lounge, the Patriot Saloon in Tribeca, and Drinks Galore, liquor distributor in the Bronx.

-Known as much for its violent history as its girls in pink thongs.
+One EBT machine stationed inside Club 11, an infamous Hunts Point jiggle joint, known as much for its violent history as its girls in pink thongs.

-We got a welfare machine inside Club 11.
+They got a welfare machine inside Club 11.

 Santa Claus.